 My woodworking projects include cabinets, built-ins, clocks, furniture and tables.
 If you purchased one of my cabinets at GalleryID8, you got my last piece!
 It's sad, but I have not made a cabinet in years and cannot seem to get IT back; but who knows, maybe, maybe not, we'll see.

 I have a Love Hate Relationship with Digital Photography.
 On one hand, it is instantly gratifying and creative.
 On the other hand, it`s probably way too mechanical IMAO to consider Photography truly an art.
 TOO/SO much of PHOTOGRAPHY depends on EQUIPMENT from start to finish.
 Yet, you still need decent lighting and great composition for a good photo.

 Photography is like LUST LOST in LOVE.
 The Samples below ALL started out as Digital Photos.

 **Just met up with a Friend and Painter; he stated the best way to describe Photography is this, "Digital Photography is the Jewelry of 2D Art!"
 WOW, that is a perfect way to put it, thanks MC :-)

 Carefully groomed to become someone while attending 13 years of Private School Education.
 Then set loose on public streets to find myself at GW, Washington, DC.
 Currently I am still looking for myself.

-You can find me at the Art Under Ground Studio or the Pearl Gallery in Hampden or call me at 410 929-3280 or email me at email@example.com.
-Visit my Blog or artbabyart.com/rick for more projects and exhibits, THANKS!
+You can find me at the Art Under Ground Studio or the Pearl Gallery in Hampden or call me at 410 929-3280 or email me at firstname.lastname@example.org.
+Visit my BLOG for current works or artbabyart.com/rick for previous exhibits, THANKS!